Dave Arneson: Blackmoor

-Much of the fantasy medieval trope of D&D, such as the concept of adventuring in "dungeons" originated with Blackmoor, but it also incorporated time travel and science fiction elements.
+Many of the fantasy medieval foundations of D&D, as well as the concept of adventuring in "dungeons" originated with Blackmoor, which also incorporated time travel and science fiction elements.
 These are visible much later in the DA module series published by TSR (particularly City of the Gods), but were also present from the early to mid-1970s in the original campaign and parallel and intertwined games run by John Snider, whose ruleset developed from these adventures and was intended for publication by TSR from 1974 as the first science fiction RPG.
 Arneson described Blackmoor as "roleplaying in a non-traditional medieval setting.
 I have such things as steam power, gunpowder, and submarines in limited numbers.
 There was even a tank running around for a while.
 The emphasis is on the story and the roleplaying."
 Details of Blackmoor and the original campaign, established on the map of the Castle & Crusade Society's "Great Kingdom", were first brought to print briefly in issue #13 of the Domesday Book, the newsletter of the Castle & Crusade Society in July 1972, and later in much-expanded form as The First Fantasy Campaign, published by Judges Guild in 1977.

 In November 1972, Dave Arneson and Dave Megarry traveled to Lake Geneva to meet with Gary Gygax, to provide a demonstration of Blackmoor and Dungeon!
 While meeting at Gygax's house, Dave Arneson ran the Lake Geneva gamers through their first session of Blackmoor.
 Rob Kuntz describes Dave Arneson as the referee, and the Lake Geneva players as being Gary Gygax, Ernie Gygax, Terry Kuntz, and himself.
 Kuntz describes Dave Megarry as the de facto leader of the group, as he understood the Blackmoor game and campaign world.
 In Wargaming magazine, Rob Kuntz wrote a short summary of their first Blackmoor session: